 - 3. Press On Line to place the printer off line. - The On Line indicator shuts off. - 4.
-Press Manual Feed (once or twice) until the display reads FEEDER = Manual. - After about three seconds the display will read 00 READY. - The manual feed mode selection is now stored in operating memory. - 5.
+Press Feeder Select until the display reads FEEDER = Manual. - After about three seconds the display will read 00 READY. - The manual feed mode selection is now stored in operating memory. - 5.
 Press On Line to place the printer back on line. - The On Line indicator lights. - 6.
 Send data from the host computer to the printer. - The Data indicator lights and the display reads PF FEED xxx (where xxx = paper size).